johanhaleby/javalin.github.io/_posts/tutorials/2017-09-22-javalin-websocket-example.md

 </dependencies>
 ~~~

-## The Javalin application
+## The Occurrent application
-The Javalin application is pretty straightforward.
+The Occurrent application is pretty straightforward.
 We need:
  * a map to keep track of session/username pairs.
  * a counter for number of users (nicknames are auto-incremented)